rkasper/cv-creator/README.md

 _cv-creator_ takes an enhanced markdown file, converts it to HTML (using [Python-Markdown](https://python-markdown.github.io)), and converts the HTML to PDF thanks to [WeasyPrint](https://weasyprint.org/).

 What's that - an enhanced markdown file?
-Yep, we use [SmartyPants](https://python-markdown.github.io/extensions/smarty/) to do things like convent -- to &endash.
+Yep, we use [SmartyPants](https://python-markdown.github.io/extensions/smarty/) to do things like convert -- to &endash.
 How cool is that?!?

 Hey, what?!?
 Customizing the PDF file?!?
 Yep, that's right!
 Take a look at [CSS Paged Media Module Level 3](https://www.w3.org/TR/css-page-3/).